RealEnder/dwpa/INSTALL.md

 Client application configuration
 -

-Your clients will run `help_crack.py` to fetch uncracked net and dictionary.
+Your clients will run `help_crack.py` to fetch uncracked nets and dictionaries.
 You'll need to do the following changes:

 - Copy `help_crack.py`, `help_crack.py.version` and `CHANGELOG` files from `dwpa` repo under `hc/` directory of your webserver root
 - Change `base_url` variable from `help_crack.py` to point to your server URL, eg. `base_url = 'https://example.com/'`, with trailing /